Retail Fulfillment Services: The Ultimate 2026 Guide

 So, who handles returns made to a retail store?
 When a brand’s item is returned to a large retailer, like Walmart or Nordstrom, the brand still incurs some of the costs and logistics.
 For example, inspection, restocking, or shipping.

-While the challenges can be minimized with a solid strategy and strong operations, brands can also reduce the learning curve and minimize disruptions by working with a strategic partner, which is why it’s important to know when it’s time to partner with a 3PL.
+While the challenges can be minimized with a solid strategy and strong operations, brands can also reduce the learning curve and minimize disruptions by working with a strategic partner.

 Brands looking to grow must find new ways to generate revenue.
 Expanding into brick-and-mortar stores can be an excellent channel that benefits the bottom line.
-Not only does it widen brand presence and customer reach, but it can increase order volumes and revenue growth.
-Working with retail partners can strengthen brand credibility as well.
+Not only does it broaden brand presence and customer reach, but it can also increase order volumes and revenue.
+Working with retail partners can also strengthen brand credibility.
 And as many brands learned during COVID-19, diversifying sales channels is essential for reducing reliance on a singular sales stream.

 It’s also a good time: According to MIT Sloan, shoppers are finding their way back to brick-and-mortar stores.
 Despite the higher growth rate of ecommerce sales, Forrester forecasts that physical retail will make up almost 80% of global retail sales in 2025, which is why more brands are expanding into retail.